magento/devdocs/guides/v1.0/architecture/modules/mod_intro.md

 Modules encapsulate a particular business feature or set of features.
 They can relate to and depend on each other in a variety of ways, but should be as independent as possible to maximum flexibility when customizing a site.
 And while modules primarily define new business features, or customizations to existing ones, they also define a default user interface for those features, which can be customized by themes.

 A Module is a logical group--that is, a directory containing blocks, controllers, helpers, models, and so on related to the specific feature or a widget.
 Module is a part of the application layer.
 A module is designed to work independently and not to intervene into work of other functionality.
+Using a modular approach implies that every module encapsulates a feature and has minimum dependencies on other modules.

 Modules live in the /app/modules folder of a Magento installation, in a directory with the following PSR-0 compliant format: /app/modules/<vendor>/<module_name>, e.g. the Customer module of Magento can be found at /app/modules/Magento/Customer.
 Inside of this folder, you will find all of the code and configuration related to this module, including the etc/module.xml file, which contains the name and version of the module, as well as any dependencies.